CryptoN999/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website, adapts to different scenarios.
+A fully responsive website works perfectly at the most common pixel levels.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means you cater to mobile users primarily, desktop first means hardly any users will be visiting your site via mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It limits the font-size to 62.5% of the total size.
+Therefore if you do 1rem, it would be like 0.625em.
 4. How would you describe preprocessing to someone new to CSS?
+Preprocessing is the act of increasing the simplicity of code through special syntaxing, then using a program (LESS,SASS, ETC) to input it into your main CSS file.
+In short, it makes your life easier.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Inputing child items in a tight nit fashion.
+Doing it with flexbox.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.